Jupitern52/TextBraTS/README.md

 ## Introduction

 **TextBraTS** is an open-access dataset designed to advance research in text-guided 3D brain tumor segmentation.
 It includes paired multi-modal brain MRI scans and expertly annotated radiology reports, enabling the development and evaluation of multi-modal deep learning models that bridge vision and language in neuro-oncology.
+Our work has been accepted by MICCAI 2025.
+The paper is also available on arXiv: [arXiv link](https://arxiv.org/abs/你的arxiv编号).

 ![TextBraTS Overview](assets/datasample.PNG)